ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-introduction.md

 Now that we have the files on our computer, we can set up a new addon game very quickly.
 There are a few steps remaining before doing so:
 * Go into your folder, in my case `typescript-example`.
 * Open `package.json` with any text editor.
 You'll notice that the `name` field is an empty string.
-Add the name of the custom game.
+Add the name of your custom game.
 For example, I named it `typescript_tutorial`.
 The field should look like this:

 ```
 "name": "typescript_tutorial",